juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 Sound: Focusrite Scarlett mk2 USB </br>
 6.3 Kernel lowlatency or liquorix </br>
+Also works with on-board Z790 / X670E HD / AC 97 audio. </br>

-IF does Not sound </br>
-its a configuration problem with Wine. </br>
+IF does Not sound, its a problem in Wine. </br>
-requires manual configuration, </br>
-PulseAudio as Output in Wine configuration. </br>
+requires manual configuration: PulseAudio as Output. </br>
 ![Screenshot_20250711_215841](https://github.com/user-attachments/assets/89b10904-e675-49bb-9033-25386ba6cebd)

-Sometimes Wine audio configuration test sound pass, but game does Not sound. </br>
+Sometimes Wine configuration audio test sound pass, but game does Not sound. </br>
 requires reboot. </br>

 Using: Qjackctl </br>